yykamei/thwack/CONTRIBUTING.md

 ## Contribution with issue

 If you are not familiar with Rust or not confident how to change, why not opening an issue?
-Some issues might be labeld as _duplicat_ and closed soon, but don't worry.
-I appreciate you use thwack and the issue itself is great.
+Some issues might be labeled as _duplicat_ or _wontfix_, and closed soon, unfortunately, but I appreciate your contribution.
+Don't hesitate to open issues.
+Questions are welcome.